JacksonHagood/CPP_Basics/08_Strings/strings.md

 # Strings

 Lists of characters, or **strings**, are a very common data type in programming.
-C++ has two main ways of handling strings: C-style strings (or "c-strings") and C++ style strings.
+C++ has two main ways of handling strings: C-style strings (or "C-strings") and C++ style strings.
 C++ strings are typically easier to use, but C-strings are used by many C functions and system calls.

 ## Characters